Panama adventures: Trip report (hammock and sailboat avail)

-FotoFri theme this week is ADVENTURE, so I decided to make a trip report photo essay of my Panama adventures: Sleeping in a hammock at the over-water hostel Aqua Lounge in Bocas Del Toro and island hopping on The Andiamo sailboat through the San Blas Islands, to name a few!
+FotoFri theme this week is ADVENTURE, so I decided to make a trip report photo essay of my Panama adventures: Sleeping in a hammock at the overwater hostel Aqua Lounge in Bocas Del Toro and island hopping on The Andiamo sailboat through the San Blas Islands, to name a few!
 I went there for my last college Spring Break in March 2010.
 As with most of my trips, my Panama adventures were epitomes of budget travel, solo travel, and woman travel combined.
-Enjoy! =)
+Enjoy! 😀

 I flew from Miami, FL to Panama City and stayed there overnight, as my flight got in late.
 Early in the morning, I went to the bus station and took a cheap bus to Almirante, where I would then catch a boat that would take me to my overwater hostel in Bocas Del Toro.

-Panama boat ride
+Panama adventures, boat ride

 boat from Almirante to Bocas del Toro

-Panama Aqua Lounge hostel
+Panama adventures, Aqua Lounge hostel

 Aqua Lounge hostel from the boat! *gasps* awesome!